-technological building block 1

-technological building block 2

-etc.[MIS1]

 Air Liquide’s IP strategy will also allow for the cross-industrial use of its IP protected results from the IPCEI on Hydrogen.
-More specifically, Air Liquide commits to grand FRAND licenses on its IP-protected results to….
+More specifically, Air Liquide commits to grant FRAND licenses on its IP-protected results to:

+research organizations, start-ups that are NOT direct participants in the IPCEI.

+towards industrial sectors other than those covered by the hydrogen supply chain

 Spill-over in the FID phases